I Drive Colorado / Yo Manejo Colorado

 AGRICULTURAL AND RURAL LEADERS ARE CALLING FOR SAFER ROADS

 - Across the agricultural sector, farmers and producers have seen the economic benefits of SB-251 licences.
-In fact, the Colorado Dairy Farmers support HB-1206, recognizing the benefits for its rural workforce.
+In fact, the Colorado Dairy Farmers supported 2018’s HB-1206, recognizing the benefits for its rural workforce.
 Rural health advocates have also noted the importance of increasing transportation access in some of the most isolated areas of the state.
 The Tri-County Health Network in southwest Colorado endorsed the legislation, arguing that transportation barriers are one the greatest challenges facing rural health care consumers.

 Join the I Drive Colorado Campaign by liking our facebook page:

-HB-1335 sponsored by Rep. Pabon PASSED this year and it changed the law to make it a deceptive trade practice to sell public appointments and services (aka SB-251 appointments) that are available to the community for free.
+HB-1335 sponsored by Rep. Pabon PASSED in 2016 and it changed the law to make it a deceptive trade practice to sell public appointments and services (aka SB-251 appointments) that are available to the community for free.
 It will also make the selling of public goods and services a class one misdemeanor.
 This bill aims at tackling the sale of SB-251 appointments on the black market and has the ultimate goal of stopping this practice to free up SB-251 appointments for people trying to apply through the system established by the DMV.

 HB-1415 sponsored by Rep. Pabon passed this year and it changed the law so that all Sb-251 applicants that fail their driving test can go to a 3rd party private testing center and return to any SB-251 DMV office within 60 days to get their license without having to schedule a new appointment.
 This will free up more appointments for all SB-251 applicants